spapadim/ESPClock/README.md

 * Depending how fancy you want to get with print finishing: XTC-3D resin and/or Bondo putty, spray paint and primer

 More details can be found in the [making-of post](http://bitquill.net/blog/esp8266-light-controller-clock).

-#### TODO
-This is a tentative list of ideas that could be implemented, time permitting:
-* Extend web UI to control lights as well
-* Sort out the AP->AP+STA->STA transitions and make initial setup work more smoothly (now it's either AP or STA, until reboot)
-* Weather info display (e.g., via OpenWeatherMap, which returns a reasonable-size response?)
-* Expose more settings in web UI (?)
-* OTA reflash and more modular architecture